kbvaughn2000/kielvaughn.github.io/_posts/2020-06-25-Glasgow-Smile-Walkthrough.md

 ![Glasgow Smile abner info](/assets/img/Glasgow31.png)

-Next, I reviewed abner's **.bash_history** file and noticed it mentioned two different file names, **.dear_penguins.zip** and **dear_penguins**
+Next, I reviewed abner's **.bash_history** file and noticed it mentioned two different file names, **.dear_penguins.zip** and **dear_penguins**.

 ![Glasgow Smile abner bash history](/assets/img/Glasgow32.png)

 It appears that some useful info might be present in this zip file, so I did a recursive search with `find /var/www/ -name ".dear*" -print'` to find the .dear_penguins.zip file.
-It was located under **/var/www/joomla2/administrator/manifests/files/.dear_penguins.zip**
+It was located under **/var/www/joomla2/administrator/manifests/files/.dear_penguins.zip**.
 Since this directory is owned be root, we cannot extract it here, so we copy it to abner's home directory.

 ![Glasgow Smile abner copy dear_penguins](/assets/img/Glasgow33.png)